6 things you didn’t know about 0% APR cards

 Key takeaways

-- Some credit card options offer a 0 percent intro APR on both purchases and balance transfers, while other cards only offer a 0 percent intro APR on balance transfers or a 0 percent intro APR on purchases.
+• Some credit cards offer a 0 percent intro APR on both purchases and balance transfers, while other cards only offer the intro APR on one or the other.

-- Your 0 percent intro APR offer can be canceled if you don't manage the account responsibly.
+• Your 0 percent intro APR offer can be canceled if you don’t manage the account responsibly.

 1. You’ll still have a monthly minimum payment

 This can be seen as both a blessing and a curse.
 Sure, being eligible for an intro APR offer doesn’t get you off the hook when it comes to making a payment on your card.
 However, the fact that no interest is accruing does mean each dollar you pay goes directly toward the principal of your balance.
-Without any interest due, making payments helps you to pay off your debt faster.
+Without any interest due, making payments helps you to pay off your debt more quickly.

 2. Your intro APR may apply to balance transfers, purchases or both

 What does this mean for you?
-If you get in the habit of making purchases on a balance transfer card that only applies a 0 percent intro APR to transferred balances (and not purchases), you may quickly notice that interest is accruing on your card.
+If you get in the habit of making purchases on a card that only applies a 0 percent intro APR to transferred balances (and not purchases), you may quickly notice that interest is accruing on your card.
 This is due to the fact that your card is charging different rates on balance transfers versus new purchases, but also because you typically do not qualify for a grace period on purchases when you’re carrying a balance.

-- New cardholders can get a 0 percent intro APR on balance transfers for 18 months, after which a variable APR of 19.24 percent to 29.24 percent applies.
+• New cardholders can get a 0 percent intro APR on balance transfers for 18 months, after which a variable APR of 19.24 percent to 29.24 percent applies.

-- Balance transfers must be made in the first four months of account opening to qualify for the intro APR offer.
+• Balance transfers must be made in the first four months of account opening to qualify for the intro APR offer.

-- A 3 percent intro balance transfer fee (minimum $5) applies to balances transferred within the first four months; after that, a 5 percent balance transfer fee applies.
+• A 3 percent intro balance transfer fee (minimum $5) applies to balances transferred within the first four months; after that, a 5 percent balance transfer fee applies.

-3. Your 0% APR can get canceled
+3. Your 0% APR can be canceled

 Here’s another important detail: If you qualify for a 0 percent intro APR offer on your credit card but your monthly payment is late, you may become ineligible for the intro APR offer immediately.
-This means you can go from paying a 0 percent intro APR on your credit card balance to the variable rate that your card charges overnight.
+This means you can go from paying a 0 percent APR on your credit card balance to the variable rate that your card charges overnight.

 4. Balance transfer fees can eat away at your savings